Doesn’t reduce your chances of getting an STI

 More About the Ring

-- The Ring is a small, flexible ring that you put in your vagina.
-You need to replace it every month.
+- The vaginal ring is a small, flexible combined hormonal contraceptive ring that you put in your vagina.

-- The hormones in the ring stop ovulation and thicken cervical mucus, which blocks sperm from getting to the egg.
+- The hormones in the ring stop ovulation and thicken cervical mucus.
+This blocks sperm from getting to the egg.
 If sperm can’t get to an egg, you can’t get pregnant.

-- Because the hormones in the ring are the same ones that are in the pill and the patch, the benefits, limitations, and side effects are similar.
+- The hormones in the ring are the same ones that are in the pill and the patch.
+Therefore, the benefits, limitations, and side effects are similar.

 How to Use the Ring

-- With clean hands, squeeze the sides of the ring together and push it into your vagina – it’s like inserting a tampon.
-It should be comfortable.
+- With clean hands, squeeze the sides of the ring using your thumb and pointer finger and push it into your vagina.
+It’s like inserting a tampon.
+You should not be able to feel it after inserting it.
+If you can feel it, you should reposition it.

-- When it’s time to take the ring out, hook your finger around the side and pull it out.
+- When it’s time to take the ring out, wash your hands, hook your finger around the side and pull it out.

-- Wrap the used ring up and throw it in the trash, but don’t flush it down the toilet!
+- Wrap the used ring up and throw it in the trash.
+Don’t flush it down the toilet!

-- More than 99% effective with perfect use.
-This means that if the ring is used correctly all the time, less than 1 out of 100 women will get pregnant in a year.
+- The NuvaRing is 98% effective with perfect use.
+That is, if it is used correctly all the time, 2 out of 100 people will get pregnant in a year.

 - Some medications may make the ring less effective.
 Talk to your provider to see if this might affect you.

-When used correctly, the ring is a highly effective and easy to use form of birth control.
+When used correctly, the ring is moderately effective and easy to use.
 It can also have positive effects on your health and sex life.

 - It’s easy to use – you put it in like a tampon.